je-jo/faq-accordion-card/README.md

 How to make a simple accordion, then add animation and icon.

-Also, I learned a lot that positioning background images is hard.
+Also, I learned that positioning background images is hard.
 I've managed to make it look like the provided design but I'm pretty sure there are cleaner ways to accomplish this result.

 ### Continued development